 My favorite Shrimp Creole recipe is delicious and so easy to make that you'll be sitting down to eat in about 30 minutes.
 A classic dish of Louisiana Creole origin where buttery shrimp are tossed in a zesty sauce of tomatoes, bell pepper, onion, celery, garlic and spices, all served over hot cooked rice.

 It took several tries to come up with a recipe for Shrimp Creole that I felt was worthy to share with you.
-Some were too salty or too bland, others had so much sauce that you couldn’t taste the shrimp.
+One that rivaled what I enjoyed in New Orleans.
+Some were too salty or too bland, others had so much sauce that you couldn't taste the shrimp.
 This version thickens naturally (no cornstarch required) and is easy to modify to suit your taste.

-Though you’ll find many of the same flavors and ingredients in shrimp creole (like the ‘holy trinity‘ of onion, bell peppers and celery) that you do in gumbo and jambalaya, creole dishes are typically thicker, spicier and served on top of hot rice rather than having the rice cooked and or stirred in to the dish.
+Though you'll find many of the same flavors and ingredients in shrimp creole (like the 'holy trinity' of onion, green peppers and celery in Cajun and Creole cuisine) that you do in gumbo and jambalaya, creole dishes are typically thicker, spicier and served on top of hot rice rather than having the rice cooked and or stirred in to the dish.
 Shrimp Étouffée is another similar dish, but made with a roux (flour and fat cooked together to use as a thickener) base instead of a tomato base.

 - Slow Cooker Jambalaya